sassoftware/sas_kernel/sas_kernel/Readme.md

 * Will this leave a bunch of SAS sessions hanging around?

-    A SAS session is started for each notebook you have open ie 5 notebooks open = 5 SAS sessions.
+    A SAS session is started for each notebook you have open i.e. 5 notebooks open = 5 SAS sessions.
 Those sessions will remain active for the life of the notebook.
 If you shutdown your notebook, the SAS session will also terminate.
 In Jupyterhub, there are configuration options to shutdown inactive sessions and the SAS kernel complies with those directives.

 * I restarted my SAS Kernel and now my WORK library is now empty.
-WHat happened?
+What happened?

     When you restart the kernel in a notebook you are terminating the current SAS session and starting a new one.
 All of the temporary artifacts, datasets in the WORK library, assigned libnames, filename, WORK macros, and so on are destroyed.